New York does NOT have constitutional carry (permitless carry). A state-issued license under Penal Law 400.00 is required to possess or carry a...

 The licensing officer must investigate the application before issuing or renewing a license (Penal Law 400.00(4)), and the officer must act on the application within six months of presentment (Penal Law 400.00(4-b)).
 An applicant who is denied, not renewed, not recertified, or revoked may request a hearing before the state appeals board within ninety days of the written notice (Penal Law 400.00(4-a)).
 A general violation of Penal Law 400.00 is itself a class A misdemeanor (Penal Law 400.00(15)).

 The CCIA has been heavily litigated since it took effect.
-The controlling appellate decision is Antonyuk v.
-James, decided by the U.S. Court of Appeals for the Second Circuit on October 24, 2024, after the Supreme Court remanded the case for reconsideration in light of United States v.
+On the licensing requirements, the governing appellate decision is Antonyuk v.
+James, 120 F.4th 941, decided by the U.S. Court of Appeals for the Second Circuit on October 24, 2024, after the Supreme Court remanded the case for reconsideration in light of United States v.
 Rahimi.
-The Supreme Court denied further review on April 7, 2025, leaving that decision as controlling circuit authority.
+The Supreme Court denied further review on April 7, 2025.

 The Second Circuit upheld most of the CCIA's core licensing requirements, including the good-moral-character standard, the in-person interview, character references, and the training requirement.
-Two points are important for accuracy:
+Three litigation outcomes matter for accuracy:

 A valid carry license does not allow carry everywhere.
 Two separate criminal statutes restrict where a licensee may go armed.